 Linking helps search engines understand your topical authority.
 Internal links help create authoritative content clusters while external links benefit readers who expect to see them in trustworthy articles.
 This section provides suggested links and anchor text for the most appropriate internal web pages.
 These suggestions are also provided for external links, but these are for non-competitive sites.

 The outline brief is designed to help writers create better content faster.
-The outline provides a detailed article structure complete with subheadings, saving writers substantial time.
+The outline provides a detailed article structure complete with subheadings, saving writers valuable time.

-On the right side of the brief is a suggested word count based on the average and taking into account the target word score.
+On the right side of the brief is a Target Content Score and suggested word count.
 Each section also has a recommended word count displayed as a percentage of the total word count.
 This figure gives writers an idea of how much space to devote to a subsection without getting side-tracked in meeting a specific word count target.

 This list shows which subtopics to mention, some of which can be included in the article’s introduction.
 ‘Suggested Dist.’ refers to the number of times to mention a topic without it appearing awkward and unnatural.

-A MarketMuse Content Brief typically contains several subheadings.
+A MarketMuse Content Brief contains several sections.
 Each one follows the same format:

 - Suggested subheading